manthonyg/manthonyg/README.md

 - 🔭 I just finished DialedIn - a LinkedIn profile optimizer that can improve your presence on LinkedIn!
 - 🌱 I’m currently learning Socket.io and native websockets to make real-time card games with video chat capabilities.
-- 🌱 I’m currently working on a Truth or Dare application in Firebase and Firestore with twilio video api, django, and react.
+- *I’m currently working on a Truth or Dare application in Firebase and Firestore with twilio video api, django, and react.*